NicolasHug/Surprise/README.md

 Here are the average RMSE, MAE and total execution time of various algorithms (with their default parameters) on a 5-folds cross-validation procedure.
-The dataset are the [Movielens 100k](http://grouplens.org/datasets/movielens/) 100k and 1M datasets.
+The datasets are the [Movielens](http://grouplens.org/datasets/movielens/) 100k and 1M datasets.
 All experiments are run on a laptop with Intel Core i3 1.7 GHz, 4Go RAM.